obs

 Refer to the "Anatomy of an Implementation" section of the LearnAPI.jl manual.

-New implementations must overload LearnAPI.data_interface(learner)
+New learner implementations must overload LearnAPI.data_interface(learner)

-if the output of obs
+to return one of the instances below if the output of obs

-does not implement LearnAPI.RandomAccess()
+does not implement the default LearnAPI.RandomAccess()

-.
+interface.
 Arrays, most tables, and all tuples thereof, implement RandomAccess()

 .